CVI-SZU/GazeFlow/README.md

 # GazeFlow
-This is the implement of our paper.
+The offical implementation of our paper.

-## Our code is coming soon...
+## The code will be available soon.